svendahlstrand/plugin-bookmarks-shortcode/README.md

 1. Go visit your newly created page.

-2. Make sure you see the bookmarks like expected.
+2. Make sure you see the bookmarks as expected.

 ### Customize the look and feel

-The bookmarks list is fully customizable by providing a template to the `bookmarks` shortcode.
+The bookmarks list is fully customizable by presenting a template to the `bookmarks` shortcode.
 Take a look at the default template for inspiration.

 #### Default template